Iteration of some topologically hyperbolic maps in the family $ \lambda+z+\tan z$: The proofs

 For each integer $m$, the line $L_{m}=\{z:\Re(z)=m\pi+\frac{\pi}{2} ~\mbox{and}~ \Im(z)\leq -0.6658\}$ is contained in $R_m$.
 Between any two such consecutive lines $L_m$ and $L_{m+1}$, there is a vertical line $l_{(m+1) \pi}$ which is in the primary Fatou component (by Lemma~\ref{invariantlines}(1)).
 In other words, for $m \neq m'$, the Fatou components containing $R_m$ is different from that containing $R_{m'}$.

 Let $W$ be the Fatou component containing $R_0$.
 Then all the $W_n$s are distinct giving that $W$ is a wandering domain. \begin{enumerate} \item Note that $R_{nk}$ is in the Fatou set and is contained in $W_n$ for each $n$.
 Further, $f_{\lambda}^n \to \infty$ on $W$.
 Thus, $W$ is escaping. \item Since each $R_{nk}$ contains a critical point of $f_\lambda$, each $W_n$ contains a critical point.
 It cannot contain more than one critical point as each two critical point are separated by a vertical line contained in $B$.
 For the same reason, no $W_n$ is horizontally spread.
 By Lemma~\ref{proper}(2), $f_\lambda: W_n \to W_{n+1}$ is proper.
-Its degree is $2$ by the Riemann Hurwitz formula.
+Its degree is $2$ by the Riemann-Hurwitz formula.
 Let, for a natural number $n$, $W_{-n}$ be the wandering domain containing $R_{-kn}$ such that $f^{n}_\lambda (W_{-n})=W$.
-The above argument gives that $f_\lambda: W_m \to W_{m+1}$ is proper map with degree $2$ for all negative integer $m$. \item If $W'$ is a wandering domain in the grand orbit and is different from all $W_n$ then there is no critical point in $W'$ and the map $f_\lambda$ is one-one on $W'$ by the Riemann Hurwitz formula. \end{enumerate} It can be seen that, for $i\in \{1,2,\cdots k-1\}$, the Fatou component containing $R_i$ is also a wandering domain $\mathcal{W}^i$ and their forward orbits are disjoint from each other and also from $W$.
+The above argument gives that $f_\lambda: W_m \to W_{m+1}$ is proper map with degree $2$ for all negative integer $m$. \item If $W'$ is a wandering domain in the grand orbit and is different from all $W_n$ then there is no critical point in $W'$ and the map $f_\lambda$ is one-one on $W'$ by the Riemann-Hurwitz formula. \end{enumerate} It can be seen that, for $i\in \{1,2,\cdots k-1\}$, the Fatou component containing $R_i$ is also a wandering domain $\mathcal{W}^i$ and their forward orbits are disjoint from each other and also from $W$.
 Thus, there are $k$ wandering domains with distinct forward orbits.
 Clearly, their grand orbits are also different.

 Note that $f_\lambda$ is topologically hyperbolic.
-Using similar argument as described in Theorem \ref{attractingdomaincomplete}(2), it can be shown that $f_\lambda$ does not have any periodic Fatou component except $B$ or any other wandering domain.
+Using similar argument as given in Theorem \ref{attractingdomaincomplete}(2), it can be shown that $f_\lambda$ does not have any periodic Fatou component except $B$ or any other wandering domain.

 \end{proof} \begin{rem} For $k<0$, there are wandering domains $W$ with the same properties except that $\Re(f_{\lambda}^n) \to -\infty$ on $W$ as mentioned in Theorem~\ref{wandeing domain}. \end{rem}